Compassionate Behavioral Health Care

 How We Can Help

-Bergen Regional Medical Center is a premier source for behavioral healthcare excellence and a teaching hospital with a very well-known and respected psychiatry residency program.
+Bergen New Bridge Medical Center is a premier source for behavioral healthcare excellence and a teaching hospital with a very well-known and respected psychiatry residency program.
 Our diversified treatment programs offer individualized care in a warm, supportive atmosphere.
 Our professional team will conduct a thorough evaluation to help determine what is causing the distress and how we can best help.
 Our highly skilled medical staff will determine if there are any underlying medical or biochemical causes for the illness.
 The treatment team will, after defining the difficulty, work with the patient, family, and other healthcare professionals to develop a course of treatment.
-This interdisciplinary approach is unique to Bergen Regional and ensures the continuum of care throughout treatment.
+This interdisciplinary approach is unique to Bergen New Bridge and ensures the continuum of care throughout treatment.

 Outpatient treatment for adult, child, geriatric and addiction services include: